vishnuabhi4/Data-Structure-JS/Array/exercise.md

 * map.delete(key) – removes the element (the key/value pair) by the key.
 * map.clear() – removes everything from the map.
 * map.size – returns the current element count.
+### Regarding the scope of the map variable:
+* Scope within twoSum function:
+The map variable is declared within the twoSum function.
+Its scope is limited to the twoSum function block.
+It's accessible anywhere within the twoSum function body, including inside any nested blocks or function calls.
+* Returned value:
+When the map variable is returned from the twoSum function as part of return getSum(nums, target, map), it's passed as an argument to the getSum function.
+The getSum function receives the map variable as an argument and can use it within its own scope.
+* Returned value:
+When the map variable is returned from the twoSum function as part of return getSum(nums, target, map), it's passed as an argument to the getSum function.
+The getSum function receives the map variable as an argument and can use it within its own scope.
+* The map variable is not directly returned to an outer context like the global scope; rather, it's passed as an argument to the getSum function.
+Its accessibility will be within the scope of getSum function where it's received as an argument.
+The scope of a variable refers to where in the code it's accessible or usable.
+In this case, map is accessible within the getSum function where it's passed as an argument, and its scope is defined by the function block of getSum.